fishjam-dev/fishjam/docs/server_notifications.md

 GraphQL in general could be useful in our case, however there are a couple issues which overall would probably cause us headaches:
 * No code generator for Elixir - we would have to implement schema using `Absinthe.Schema`.
 From Elixir code we could generate GraphQL Schema and use it for generating code in other languages.
 * No single code generator for all languages.
 This means we would have to find and integrate a separate code generator for each SDK.
-This may not be a problem for 2-3 SDK but would also likely discourage external developers from using Jellyfish.
+This may not be a problem for 2-3 SDK but would also likely discourage external developers from using Fishjam.
 * Issues with maintaining signalling connection - so far we haven't found simple or non-hacky way of monitoring whether the client-server websocket connection is alive.
 Absinthe doesn't allow for access to the tcp socket.

 Overall it feels like our requirements are very specific in the context of GraphQL use-case and we would be be using it on the edge of what it was designed for in the first place.